 What is the best eSIM for Canada

-Compared to roaming from your Spanish operator — which in Canada can be around €10-20 per day — a travel eSIM brings the daily cost down to cents.
-And compared to buying a physical SIM at the airport, you save yourself queues, paperwork, and the risk of the store being closed when you land at night.
-The eSIM is installed before you leave home and turns on automatically as soon as you arrive in Canada.
+Compared to roaming from your Spanish operator—which outside the EU can often skyrocket per connected day, and Canada is no exception—a travel eSIM offers a much more controlled cost: always check your operator's current rates before you leave to compare.
+And compared to buying a physical SIM at the airport, you save yourself queues, paperwork, and the risk of the store being closed if you land at night.
+The eSIM is installed before you leave home and automatically activates as soon as you arrive in Canada.

-What to look for before buying
+What you should look for before buying

 - Support: having help in Spanish if something goes wrong in an opposite time zone is invaluable.